 The Goalkeepers Global Goals Awards are an annual recognition of remarkable individuals taking action to help achieve the Global Goals by 2030.

-The approach of these four individuals is key because they center the voices of others—from silenced activists and community members to underrepresented children and adults.
+The approach of these individuals and organizations is key because they center the voices and needs of others.
 Take a moment to read their incredible stories and celebrate this new cohort of Global Goals Award winners.

 Global Goalkeeper Award

 The Global Goalkeeper Award celebrates a global leader who has shown their commitment to the Global Goals in their country and globally.
 Since taking office in 2021, Prime Minister of Japan Kishida Fumio has continued to champion Japan’s leadership in global health and universal health coverage (UHC), strengthening the global architecture for health emergency preparedness, response, and resilience in a post-COVID-19 era by fostering global partnerships.
 A Prime Minister from Hiroshima, Prime Minister Kishida is a key advocate for justice and strong institutions with a vision of a world without nuclear weapons.
 He has led world leaders to address the increasing geopolitical tensions, and emphasized Japan’s global agenda in poverty alleviation, climate change, and education.
 In addition, Prime Minister Kishida puts an emphasis on diversity and inclusion as part of the social reform, including advancement of employment of women, promotion of women’s economic empowerment, and elimination of gender-based violence.